Total views 747 , and 2 views today

 AQI ranges between 0-500.

 As the number increases its impact on human life increases.
 (Not only humans AQI has significance on all the living creatures around us, so we must take care of them also.)

 So, lower the AQI better the air to breathe.

-In India, the air quality index is monitored by the CPCB (Central pollution control board) under National Air Quality Monitoring Program.
+The CPCB (Central pollution control board) monitors the air quality index in India under National Air Quality Monitoring Program.

 As per the CPCB, its network for monitoring the air quality consists of 804 operating stations covering 344 cities/towns in 28 states and 6 Union Territories of the country.